Zlatko Lagumdžija: "Coup d'état affair"

 In September 2003, Lagumdžija and Munir Alibabić, the former director of the Federal Intelligence and Security Service (FOSS), were accused of conspiring to take over the government by Ivan Vuksić, the FOSS director at the time.
 The accusations were based on the illegal recordings of telephone conversations between the two men.
 The Sarajevo daily paper Dnevni avaz picked up the story and ran a series of articles which attacked Lagumdžija and blamed him of being behind the August 2003 explosions that had taken place in Sarajevo.
 He denied the accusations and released a public statement to the court, which read in part, "Any well-informed and well-intentioned person will know that all these accusations are based on vicious lies, and that their progenitors are provoking a situation, which would bring them to face justice in court in any organized democratic state."
 The court dismissed the accusations, Lagumdžija eventually sued Dnevni avaz for libel and the newspaper was ordered to pay him 10,000 BAM in damages.

 Personal life

-Zlatko is married to Amina Lagumdžija, and has three children.
-His father Salko (1921–1973) was the 22nd mayor of Sarajevo from 1965 to 1967.
+Lagumdžija's father Salko (1921–1973) was the 22nd mayor of Sarajevo from 1965 to 1967, while his mother, Razija (1925–1995), was a university professor.
+The family were close friends of prominent Yugoslav writer Meša Selimović.

+Lagumdžija is married to Amina Radonja, and together they have two children, a son Zlatko Salko and a daughter Asja Zara.
+He also has another daughter, Dina, from his previous marriage.
+Asja Zara is an actress, and is best known for starring in the 2023 drama film Excursion.